onlyquake/xonotic-wiki/GSoC-2011-ideas.markdown

 ### Loadable mutators

 Basically, a dynamic linking system for progs.
 Additionally to the regular game code, additional game code can be loaded from extra files.
 These link to the main game code by field/function names, and also have a special initialization function the engine calls at load time.
-This, with our existing “mutator system”, will provide a full equivalent to Unreal Engine’s “mutators”.
+This, with our existing "mutator system", will provide a full equivalent to Unreal Engine's "mutators".
 Prospective mentors: divVerent
 Effort level: medium
 Knowledge required: C